 - Expeditiously and effectively complete the course requirements.

 - Adhere to the departmental recommended schedule for completing the first year project, Master's thesis, specialty exam (also known as 'comprehensive exam' or 'comps') and dissertation.

 - Regularly submit papers for publications, including first-authored papers in major refereed journals.

-- Present papers at national and international meetings.
+- Present papers at national and international meetings (departmental funds available).

-- Be active contributing members of both the cognitive program and the psychology department, including regularly attending colloquia, volunteering for committees, assisting in new student recruitment, etc.
+- Be active contributing members of both the cognitive program and the psychology department, including regularly attending all departmental colloquia, volunteering for committees, assisting in new student recruitment, etc.

-- Give a local research presentation, such as a brown bag talk, every year.
+- Give a local research presentation, such as a Cognitive Talk Series talk, every year.
 Although presentations should be research oriented they need not report fully completed projects.

-- Document their proficiency in teaching, by teaching (with satisfactory teaching ratings) at least one class during their graduate tenure.
-Most students, however, will probably engage in considerably more teaching.
+- Document teaching proficiency by teaching at least one class during their graduate tenure (with satisfactory teaching ratings).
+Most students, however, will engage in more than one semester of teaching.

-Although the goal of the highly selective and careful admission process is to select students who can and will complete their degrees, some students may find that they are not suited for an academic career in cognitive psychology.
+Although the goal of the highly selective and careful admission process is to select students who can and will complete their degrees, it is possible that some students will find they are not suited for completing a PhD in cognitive psychology.

-3.0 Course Requirements.
-Course offerings reflect the central questions and research areas in cognitive psychology and related cognitive sciences.
-These include traditional topics, such as learning, reasoning, attention, and language, presented in their most current formulations (but reflecting their historical development) by faculty actively conducting research within these areas.
+Course offerings reflect central questions and research areas in cognitive psychology and related cognitive sciences.
+These include traditional topics, such as learning, reasoning, memory, and language, presented in their most current formulations (but reflecting their historical development) by faculty who are actively conducting research in these areas.

 3.1.
 Departmental requirements.
 The following course requirements must be met by all students in the department: